mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 ## Prerequisites

-- This tutorial assumes your service will be running on https://example.com:3001.
-Adjust domain, port and paths according to your settings.
+- You need your own domain.
+You can use a free domain from any DynDNS provider.
+The DNS record for this domain must point to your host.
-- You need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
-Make sure you have the public and private key file.
-You can also use a reverse proxy (like Caddy or Traefik) for certificate management and SSL termination.
+- You need a 'real' SSL certificate, e.g. from [Let's Encrypt](https://letsencrypt.org/).
+You must have either the certificate files  (e.g. from Certbot).
+Or you can use a reverse proxy with automatic certificate management, such as Caddy or Traefik.
+Tip: There's a guide on [how to use Caddy]((docs/caddy.md).
-- TCP traffic on port 3001 needs to be forwarded from the internet to your host where Node-RED is running.
+- You need to be able to forward incoming traffic from the internet to a specific port on your host.
+This may be difficult if your ISP uses carrier-grade NAT, or if you can't configure port forwarding on your router.
+- This package requires at least NodeJS 10.0.0.

+This tutorial assumes your domain is `example.com` and you want to use port `3001`.
+Replace domain and port in the instructions accordingly.

 ---